marobo/timor_geodata/README.md

 ./manage.py migrate
 ```

+### Second Method
-### 2. Otherwise we can just clone this repo into our Django project and run this as an app
+Otherwise we can just clone this repo into our Django project and run this as an app

 Run git command below to clone this repo into your existing Djangoproject: